fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 3. Vast herds of horses, camels and cattle, and flocks of sheep and goats.
 4. Rich arable lands with palm groves.

-> Imam Bukhari has quoted Abdullah bin Umar bin al-Khattab as saying: “We were hungry at all times until the conquest of Khaybar.”
+> Imam Bukhari has quoted Abdullah bin Umar bin al-Khattab as saying: "We were hungry at all times until the conquest of Khaybar."

-> Also, imam Bukhari has quoted Aisha, the wife of the Prophet ﷺ  , as saying: “It was not until the conquest of Khaybar that I could eat dates to my heart's content.”
+> Also, imam Bukhari has quoted Aisha, the wife of the Prophet ﷺ  , as saying: "It was not until the conquest of Khaybar that I could eat dates to my heart's content."

 </details><details><summary>